Rock the Boat (Bob Sinclar song)

-"Rock the Boat" is a song by French music producer and DJ Bob Sinclar, featuring Pitbull, Dragonfly and Fatman Scoop.
+"Rock the Boat" is a song by French music producer Bob Sinclar featuring Pitbull, Dragonfly, and Fatman Scoop.
 It was released on 19 December 2011.
 The single peaked at number 22 on the French charts.

 Music video

-A music video to accompany the release of "Rock the Boat" was first released onto YouTube on January 21, 2012 at a total length of three minutes and eight seconds.
+A music video to accompany the release of "Rock the Boat" was first released onto YouTube on January 21, 2012, at a total length of three minutes and eight seconds.
 Pitbull does not appear on the video.

-The singers are the French Bob Sinclair, the Colombian Dragonfly and the Americans Fatman Scoop and Pitbull.